O-Cresolphthalein

 o-Cresolphthalein is a phthalein dye used as a pH indicator in titrations.
 It is insoluble in water but soluble in ethanol.
 Its solution is colourless below pH 8.2, and purple above 9.8.
 Its molecular formula is C22H18O4.
 It is used medically to determine calcium levels in the human body, or to synthesize polyamides or polyimides.

 Production

 o-Cresolphthalein is not produced industrially, rather, it is commercially available.
 To be produced, the method generally used to synthesize phthalein dyes is effective.
 This method is used to synthesize phenolphthalein and thymolphthalein.
 To begin, a 2M equivalent of a phenol or a substituted phenol should be combined with a 1M equivalent of a phthalic anhydride.
-However, if the phenol is substituted, the carbon para to the hydroxyl carbon must not be substituted.
-Anhydrous methanesulfonic acid should be present as a condensing agent and a solvent that will dehydrate.
-The combined compounds should be mixed at 90 °C for 5 hours.
-The temperature should not reach 100 °C at any point.
-The mixture should then be cooled to room temperature and, once precipitated, added to ice water.
-The product should then be filtered, washed, and dried.
-The crude product should then be recrystallized with an appropriate solvent with charcoal treatment-furnished pure phthalein dyes.
-The color after recrystallization should be between a light brown and a soft yellow.

 Uses

 The compound has uses ranging from medicine to laboratory syntheses of chemically similar compounds. o-Cresophthalein has been used to derive polyamides and polyimides, colorimetrically estimate calcium in serum, and predict amount of time to wait before blood collection after a patient receives gadodiamide.